dwarvesf/WeAreHiring/README.md

 #### Board games and card games

 We are fan of board game and card game.
-We organise
+We organise a meetup every week for friend

 #### Walking Meeting